ryan-moeller/lua-httpd/README.md

 | `cookies` | table              | Optional cookies to set (`name -> value`)  |
 | `body`    | string or function | Response body or writer function           |

-If `body` is a function, it is called with `output` to write the response manually.

 To send multiple headers with the same name, set the value to a list of strings.
 Each string will be sent in order as a separate header field.